dotnet/msbuild/src/dotnet/commands/dotnet-compile-csc/README.md

 `-n, --native`
 Compiles source to native machine code, for the local machine.
 The default is a native executable.
 The default executable extension is no extension and ".exe" on Windows.

-`-t, --temp-output <PATH>`
+`-b, --build-base-path <PATH>`
-Path where to drop the temporary binaries that are produced during compile.
-By default, the temporary binaries are dropped in the `obj` directory in the directory where `project.json` files lives, that is, where the application lives.
+Path where to drop the output produced during compile.
+By default, the binaries are dropped in the `bin` and `obj` directory in the directory where `project.json` files lives, that is, where the application lives.

 `-f, --framework <FID>`
 Compile the application for the specified framework.
 If the framework is not specified, one specified in `project.json` will be used.